 Golden beets were still something I hadn't come across until relatively recently, though, and I still don't see them that often.
-However I do make a point of enjoying them more as beetroot rather than in things, as I might with the more common purple ones, as they have a lovely flavor that is that bit milder, less earthy and sweeter than your regular beetroot.
+However I do make a point of enjoying them as a vegetable in themselves rather than in things, as I might with the more common purple ones.
+They have a lovely flavor that is that bit milder, less earthy and sweeter than your regular beet.
 They were the perfect thing to add in with the new potatoes I had in this salad.

 - 6 oz new potatoes 170g

 - 5 oz golden beets 140g, approx, cooked - ideally roasted

 - 1 shallot approx, or ¼ small red onion

 - 6 chives approx

 - ¼ teaspoon sugar or a little less, to taste

 - Scrub the potatoes and cut into bite-sized pieces.
 Cut the beans into around 1in lengths.

 - Put the potatoes in a pan with plenty of water and bring to the boil.
 Simmer for around 8min until just starting to be tender and add the beans.
 Cook for another two minutes until both are tender.
 Drain and rinse well with cold water to stop them cooking and cool.

 - While the potatoes are cooking, peel and chop the beetroot into bite-sized pieces, finely chop the shallot/onion and chives.